AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 (time-invariant) solution of cosmological equations - to preserve

-"from nothing" is constantly being created
+matter "from nothing" is constantly

-(a hypothetical "C-field" has been introduced).
-To
+being created (a hypothetical "C-field" has

-formation of a new mass at the rate of 1 hydrogen atom per 1m 3 would suffice.in 5
+existing expansion), the formation of a new mass at the rate of 1

-billion years (such a small increase cannot be confirmed or
+hydrogen atom per 1 m3 would suffice.in 5 billion years (such a small increase

-occur evenly everywhere.
+should occur evenly everywhere.
 The definitive refutation of the

 stationary universe theory came with the discovery of relict

-microwave radiation , which unequivocally supported the
+microwave radiation, which unequivocally supported the

 theory of the hot beginning of the universe and the